What is servant leadership? 7 traits of effective leaders

 As well as delivering the right training and content, great servant leaders act as a coach and mentor for everyone in the organisation.

-For new business owners, this can seem intimidating – especially if you’re new to the leadership game.
+For new business owners, this can seem intimidating – especially if you’re more familiar with traditional leadership styles.
 To ease into this practice, ask questions like:

 - What skills would you like to learn more about?